coding-for-reproducible-research/CfRR_Courses/individual_modules/Introduction_to_Markdown_in_R/4a_RMarkdown_Components_Visual_Prelude.md

 2. Formatted plain text
 3. Embedded code

-We will explore each of these further during the course of this workshop.
+We will explore each of these in more detail throughout the course of this workshop.